PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 ```

 Now, replace all raw http status code by the ones [exported](https://github.com/prettymuchbryce/http-status-codes) by the dependency.

-TODO: remove the step and talk about the given tests
-## Step [OLD\] - Testing time

-Since [day01](../../day01/Typescript), we asked you to create tests to verify
-the behavior of your functions.
-API are not exception and there are also
-tools to manage tests.

-To do so, you can use [Postman](https://www.postman.com), it's a powerful
-GUI to make requests, tests suites and many other useful stuff like API
-mockup, documentation etc...

-Install Postman and create a [Postman collection](https://learning.postman.com/docs/sending-requests/intro-to-collections/)
-to tests every endpoint previously coded.<br>
-After you create your request, you should be able to run a whole [test-suite](https://www.postman.com/use-cases/api-testing-automation/)
-on your server.

-You can also create an [environment](https://learning.postman.com/docs/sending-requests/managing-environments/)
-to manage your configuration.

 ## Step 5 - Who use hard coded text?